Florida Whole Life Insurance: The Complete Decision Guide

 Because it includes permanent coverage and internal cash value funding.

 Yes, but surrender charges and tax implications may apply.
+Please review the whole life insurance decision guide before cancelling to ensure it’s the right choice for you.

 It depends on your objectives and financial strategy.